-This course reviews major principles of international law for the conservation of the wildlife and biological diversity that compose Earth's biosphere.
-We will discuss international agreements on biological diversity, oceans fisheries, migratory species, and wildlife trade.
-The course employs a problem-solving perspective that takes account of biology and economics, and reviews policy and management tools for conservation.
-The course is part of the Environmental Law Summer Session.
+Reviews the major principles of international law for the conservation of biological diversity and wildlife.
+We will discuss international agreements relating to topics such as biological diversity, ocean fisheries, migratory species, ecosystems and wildlife trade, with a problem-solving perspective that takes account of scientific, economic and cultural factors, and the range of policy and management tools that can promote conservation.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.